cbaziotis/prolog-cfg-parser/README.md

 ?- ask('what was nicky thinking of?').
 false.
 ```
 Notice that at the last question we got a negative answer.
-This is bracuse we asked the system what nicky *was* thinking, but the fact we imported specifies only what nicky is thinking *right now*.
+This is because we asked the system what nicky *was* thinking, but the fact we imported specifies only what nicky is thinking *right now*.

 Instead if we add the following sentence:
 ```